Independent Science, Indepent Research, Reclaimed Community

 Others were intent on not antagonizing anyone.
 “I don’t blame those who are fearful, or whose best instincts are being used and manipulated against them,” a lady bearing a Polish and an American flag explained her point of view.

 The people in the vicinity responded understandably in traumatized wonder, cynicism, and some disgust.
 After months of masking and laying low, they were facing what seemed exotic and reckless creatures.
 A young regular of the park kept circling on his skateboard, double checking that he had just seen Trump supporters in the middle of Greenwich Village.
 Others passed by and gave the finger.
 The group wearing Make Americans Great Again hats and Blue Lives Matter hats, also young, and mostly of color, didn’t skip a beat.
 They yelled back their own taunts and walked quickly towards the offenders.
-Within a few minutes they were having a civil conversation.
+Within a few minutes they seemed to be having a civil conversation.

 This seemed to be as revolutionary an act as any one could wish for.
 For people from all sides of the political spectrum to be having a discourse.

 The protestors got on with their task bravely.
-It was hard not to sound like crazy conspiracy theorists in such a climate of fear and anxiety, even as so many outlandish projects were in the works.
+It was hard not to sound like nut job conspiracy theorists in such a climate of fear and anxiety, even as so many outlandish projects were in the works.
 The speakers at the open mike delved into the topic of the vaccines, their possible relation to tracking and chips, a cashless society, leading into the 4th Industrial Revolution, where we will be immersed in, as Klaus Schwab put it, “technology that is blurring the lines between the physical, digital, and biological spheres.”

 Leaders throughout the world have been echoing Klaus Schwab’s refrain, describing the pandemic as a great opportunity to ‘reset’ the entire failed system, ostensibly for the benefit of the greater good.
 But even as Schwab’s book, co-written with Thierry Malleret, adopts a reasonable tone of looking at all the different advocates’ points of view, it still presumes that these technologies are inevitable, and that we simply have to figure out the most equitable way to use them.